-Working method of the settling process: the sedimentation rate
+Principle of settling: the sedimentation rate

 The different types of settling